TariqGon/TariqGon.github.io/_posts/2018-03-16- A_Simple_Prediction_With_Decision_Trees_And_Random_Forests.md

 excerpt: " Data Science, Decision Trees, Random Forests,Python"
 ---

 Decision trees are a popular tool in machine learning.
-They take a form a a tree with sequential questions which leads down a certain route given an answer.
+They take a form of a tree with sequential questions which leads down a certain route given an answer.

 Tree models where the target variable can take a discrete values are called classification trees, whereas when target variable takes continuous values they are called regression trees.